PreussLabsLLC/rsync-ntacls/README.md

 on ordering ACLS (amongst other things).

 Since Samba thought about storing the NT ACLS as a security.NTACLS xattr, I tried my luck with that approach.
-And am having limited success.
-At this point (Nov 2022) local copies from NT to NT work, remote copies from NT to NT via ssh work after excluding rsync's (POSIX) 'chmod', which altered the NT ACLS.
+At this point (Dec 2022) local copies from NT to NT work, remote copies from NT to NT via ssh work also ~~(after excluding rsync's (POSIX) 'chmod', which altered the NT ACLS)~~.
+NT to MAC has also been tested with `xattr filename` displaying the NTACLS as hexdump.
+Testing restore from MAC pending..

 This is based on the ntstreams.c implementation of BackupAssist's rsync, published as patches to a 2009 version of Rsync a while back under the GPL.